herrera-ignacio/cybersecurity-handbook/vulnerabilities/xxe/README.md

-# XXE - XML External Entities
+# XXE: XML External Entity Injection

 XML lets you define new entities.
 Normally, these are simple text replacements but _they can reference external files_.

 XXE attacks take advantage of the ability to read arbitrary files and URIs to enable a variety of attack scenarios.
+The injection of unintended XML content and/or structures into an XML message can alter the intended logic of the application.

 * [Twiter XXE Report](https://hackerone.com/reports/248668)